-The goods you buy to complete renovation work are covered by warranties provided by the law.
-These warranties apply automatically without charge.
+The goods you buy to complete renovation work are covered by warranties provided for by law.
+These warranties apply automatically and without charge.

 - the use warranty;

 - the warranty against hidden defects.

 Legal warranties allow you to demand that the goods you are buying :

 - will serve the purpose for which they were intended;

 - will have a reasonable lifetime, given the price paid, the contract, and the conditions of use;

 - will not have any hidden defects, that is, important defects that were present before the sale, but that were not mentioned to you and that you could not have noticed, despite your due diligence;